Understanding Accrued Interest Basics

 Definitions

 Interest is the cost of borrowing money or the return on invested funds.
-Accrued interest refers to interest that has been earned but not yet paid or received.
+Accrued interest refers to interest that has been earned but has yet to be paid or received.

 Accrued interest is typically recorded as a liability by the borrower and as an asset by the lender.
 It accumulates over time based on the outstanding principal amount and the applicable interest rate.